-I have audited the accompanying financial statements of National Film Preservation Foundation, which comprise the statement of financial position as of December 31, 2021, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+I have audited the accompanying financial statements of National Film Preservation Foundation, which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In my opinion, the financial statements present fairly, in all material respects, the financial position of National Film Preservation Foundation as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of National Film Preservation Foundation as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.